 Fig. 5.
-Schematic diagram of the temporal sequence of processes in positronium imaging using the example of $^{44}$ Sc radionuclide.
-A $^{44}$ Sc radionuclide while emitting positron undergoes $β^+$ decay to excited $^{44}$ Ca $^$ nucleus.
-An excited $^{44}$ Ca $^$ emits prompt gamma with energy of 1160 keV (dotted blue arrow), on the average after about 2.6 ps (Table I), Positron after thermalization in matter that takes about 10 ps [Bass2023] may form ortho-positronium.
-Interaction of ortho-positronium with surrounding molecules via pick-off process or conversion of ortho-positronium to para-positronium leads to emission of two photons.
-The mean lifetime of ortho-positronium in tissue is equal to few nanoseconds. ©2020 Springer Nature.
-Reprinted with permission from Moskal et al. [Moskal2020a] Creative Commons Attribution 4.0 International License.
+Schematic diagram of the temporal sequence of processes in positronium imaging using the example of Sc radionuclide.
+A Sc nucleus undergoes $\beta^+$ decay to an excited Ca\ nucleus while emitting a positron.
+The excited Ca\ emits a prompt gamma photon with energy of 1160 keV (dotted blue arrow), on average after about 2.6 ps (see Table I).
+The emitted positron undergoes thermalization in matter, which takes about 10 ps [6], and may subsequently form ortho-positronium.
+Interaction of ortho-positronium with surrounding molecules via pick-off process or conversion into parapositronium leads to emission of two photons.
+The mean lifetime of orthopositronium in tissue is on the order of a few nanoseconds. © 2020 Springer Nature.
+Reprinted with permission from Moskal et al. [5] under a Creative Commons Attribution 4.0 International License.